segmentio/segment-docs/src/connections/spec/common.md

 In the Segment [Spec](/docs/connections/spec/) all the [API calls](/docs/connections/spec#api-calls) have a common structure, and a few common fields.

 However, not all destinations accept all fields included in the Spec.
-Not sure which fields an destination accepts?
+Not sure which fields a destination accepts?
 Refer to the destination's documentation page, or check out the [open-source destination code on Github](https://github.com/segment-integrations).

 ## Structure
 Every API call has the same core structure and fields.
 These fields describe user identity, timestamping and mechanical aides like API version.